Jai0212/Chore-Hero/README.md

 ## Usage - Admin
-You can view the admin webiste from this link: https://chore-hero-admin.netlify.app/
+You can view the admin website from this link: https://chore-hero-admin.netlify.app/

 * **Initial Load Time**: Just like the main website, the admin panel may take about 45 seconds to load initially as the backend activates.
 * **Select Hero**: At the top of the admin website, you'll find a dropdown menu.
 Choose the hero whose admin panel you want to access.